Ikhyeon-Cho/dwa_planner/README.md

     For the testing purpose.
 The publish rate of the velocity window and the corresponding cost values.

 ## Citation
-If you find this package useful, please cite our paper:
+If you find this project useful, please cite our paper:

 ```bibtex
 @article{lee2022odsbot,